-As local pesticide spray programs targeting adult mosquitoes with West Nile virus continue throughout the U.S., and with the new emergence of Zika virus, it must be recognized that spray programs are of very limited efficacy.
+As local pesticide spray programs targeting adult mosquitoes with West Nile virus continue throughout the U.S., and with the new emergence of the Zika virus, it must be recognized that spray programs are of very limited efficacy.
 That is, spraying is NOT an effective or efficient way to prevent death or illness associated with insect-borne diseases.